Before You Buy A Kitsch Shampoo Bar Read This Review

 This tells me that they have probably changed the formula to be silicone-free, but have got old stock circulating (especially internationally).
 As the packaging in the screenshot is current, it might also mean some stockists that haven’t updated the ingredients list.

-I’m telling you this so you can make an informed choice and don’t end up like my friend with the greasy, slimy hair.
+I’m telling you this so you can make an informed choice and don’t end up like my friend with greasy, slimy hair.

 Do Kitsch conditioner bars contain silicones?